triton-inference-server/model_analyzer/docs/install.md

 ## Building the Dockerfile

 The recommended way to use Model Analyzer is by building the Model Analyzer's docker yourself.
+This installation method uses `--triton-launch-mode=local` by default, as all the dependencies will be available.
 First, clone the Model Analyzer's git repository, then build the docker image.
-This is the recommended installation method if you mainly intend to use `--triton-launch-mode=local`, as all the dependencies will be available.

 ```
 $ git clone https://github.com/triton-inference-server/model_analyzer.git